Danielfz14/SIGNRL_RL/README.md

-# SIGNRL: A Population-based Reinforcement Learning method for Continuous Contro.
+# SIGNRL: A Population-based Reinforcement Learning method for Continuous Control.

 Data and code from the article entitled: